PeterWangIntel/crosswalk-website/documentation/70-Samples.md

 ## WebGL
 <img class='sample-thumb' src='assets/sampapp-icon-webgl.png'>
-A WebGL sample...
+Ah, the power of WebGL.
+This sample provides a quick example of integrating ThreeJS into a Crosswalk application.

 ## Tizen APIs
 <img class='sample-thumb' src='assets/sampapp-icon-api.png'>
 A sample application leveraging a Crosswalk extension which implements some of the Tizen APIs.